About SEMI Standards

 Standards are voluntary technical agreements between suppliers and customers, aimed at improving product quality and reliability at a reasonable price and steady supply.
 Standards ensure compatibility and inter-operability of goods and services.

-SEMI standards are written documents in the form of specifications, guides, test methods, terminology, practices, etc. These documents are published in the 14 volume set of SEMI International Standards.
-SEMI standards cover every aspect of photovoltaic and semiconductor manufacturing: Equipment Automation (Hardware and Software), Facilities, Gases, MEMS/NEMS, Materials, Microlithography, Packaging, Photovoltaic, Process Chemicals, Silicon Material & Process Control, and Traceability.
+SEMI standards are written documents in the form of specifications, guides, test methods, terminology, practices, etc. These documents are published in the 16 volume set of SEMI International Standards.
+SEMI standards cover every aspect of photovoltaic and semiconductor manufacturing: 3D-IC, Equipment Automation (Hardware and Software), Facilities, Gases, High Brightness-LED, MEMS/NEMS, Materials, Microlithography, Packaging, Photovoltaic, Process Chemicals, Silicon Material & Process Control, and Traceability.
 Guidelines are also developed to cover safety related issues.
 In addition, standards are published for Flat Panel Displays.
 The publication catalogue provides a listing of the available standards and guidelines.

 What are the benefits of participating?